Knicks–Nuggets brawl: Altercation

 The incident occurred with 1:15 remaining in the Knicks' home game at Madison Square Garden, where the Nuggets were leading 119–100.
 The Knicks' Mardy Collins fouled the Nuggets' J. R. Smith on a fast break by slapping his arms around Smith's neck, knocking him to the floor; Collins was immediately whistled for a Flagrant 2 Foul by official Dick Bavetta, meaning Collins was to be immediately ejected.
 As Smith stood up to confront Collins, Nate Robinson pulled Smith away, and then began pushing and shouting at him.
 David Lee tried to hold Smith back, but Smith broke free and charged into Robinson, causing both players to fall into the photographers and front row courtside seats before they were quickly separated by teammates.

 As the fighting was seemingly coming to an end, Anthony confronted Collins and punched him in the face, knocking him to the ground.
 Jared Jeffries immediately tried to attack Anthony but tripped over Camby before being restrained by coaches and teammates, while Anthony backed up towards the Nuggets' bench.
 Collins also ran down the court to get at Anthony but was blocked by Nenê and Smith.
 All ten players on the court at the time of the incident were ejected by the officiating crew that consisted of Bavetta, Violet Palmer, and Robbie Robinson.
-No fans came onto the court during the entire ordeal, which prevented any repetition of the Pacers–Pistons brawl from two years before.
-Linas Kleiza made one of two free throws off of the initial flagrant foul by Collins, as Smith, who would have been the one to shoot the free throws after being the recipient of the foul, was among those ejected.
+Linas Kleiza made one of two free throws off the initial flagrant foul by Collins, as Smith, who would have been the one to shoot the free throws after being the recipient of the foul, was among those ejected.